Soumi7/Tflite_model/README.md

 # Tflite_model
-a pkb model is generated from this code and is further converted to .tflite
+a .pb model is generated from this code and is further converted to .tflite

 there will be an errorin toco command not found: